mm92ff/hanluku-system-monitor/README.md

 --- Notes ---

-"When the font is switched for Retina displays, or when many widgets are frequently updated, memory usage increases to 250 MB.
-To reduce alerts from the Performance Manager, set a new baseline in Configuration ► Performance Settings... or deactivate it."
+- When the font is switched for Retina displays, or when many widgets are frequently updated, memory usage increases to 250 MB.
+To reduce alerts from the Performance Manager, set a new baseline in Configuration ► Performance Settings... or deactivate it.
+-For HDD temperatures, the program must be started with administrator rights."